Preserving Old North

 How do you restore a nearly 300-year-old clock?
 You bring in an antique clock expert!
 Our Avery-Bennett Clock, built in 1726, was restored in 2024 by Richard Hills of Hills Antique Clocks in Holliston, MA.
 Built by Richard Avery, a clock maker in colonial Boston, and Thomas Bennett, a carpenter and a member of Old North’s congregation, the Avery-Bennett Clock is the oldest public clock in the city.

 When Richard Hills received the clock, it was in rough shape.
 The glue in the case had dried out of it, and many of the pieces were starting to come apart.
 Additionally, the mechanism was dry and needed lubrication.
 Using traditional methods, Richard gave the clock a thorough cleaning, reassembled the case using the correct glues, fabricated a new molding and a new crutch, added a new cable, and made sure the clock was running on time.
+The restoration was made possible through the sponsorship of the Paul Revere Chapter, National Society Daughters of the American Revolution.

 Repairing the Brass Chandelier